ChaseHardin/hamster_api/README.md

 When code has been accepted it will be merged into the `Master` branch.

-## Deploy Api (API can be found here: https://sheltered-chamber-13682.herokuapp.com/greet)
+## Deploy API
 We are using `Heroku` to host the hamster Api.
 These were the steps taken to create/deploy project to `Heroku`.
+API can be found here: https://sheltered-chamber-13682.herokuapp.com/greet

 ## Step 1
 Navigate to the `/app` directory